thalitha/Cook-Book/README.md

 ### Testing
 All features of the website has been tested and seems to be working well.
-Each functionality has been tested and are described on the Validation document.
+Each functionality has been tested and are described on the Validation documents (pages01-03).
 The webpage is responsive adapting to different sizes of the devices.
 The www.jshint.com validator coding was used.